 The UWM Clinical Psychology program strongly believes in the scientist-practitioner model of training.
 To us, the scientist-practitioner is not a dual entity consisting of separate research and clinical repertoires.
 Rather, the scientist-practitioner is a professional psychologist who uses knowledge of research to guide practice and who is fully capable of conducting research in the context of practice, or independent of practice.

-The UWM Clinical Psychology Program is a member of The Academy of Psychological Clinical Science, which is a coalition of doctoral training programs that share a common goal of producing and applying scientific knowledge to the assessment, understanding, and amelioration of human problems.
-Membership in the Academy is granted only after a thorough peer review process.
-Its membership in the Academy indicates that our program is committed to excellence in scientific training, and to using clinical science as the foundation for designing, implementing, and evaluating assessment and intervention procedures.
-We are also members of the Clinical Child and Pediatric Psychology Training Council.
+Our membership in the the Academy of Psychological Clinical Science was granted only after a thorough peer review process.
+Membership indicates that our program is committed to excellence in scientific training, and to using clinical science as the foundation for designing, implementing, and evaluating assessment and intervention procedures.
 In neuropsychology we offer training consistent with Division 40 Clinical Neuropsychology and Houston conference guidelines.

 Our program training model and training goals, along with our core program values, are described in full in our Program Training Model, Values & Goals statement.